monkeyraptor/generatePrime.js/README.md

 ```
 generatePrime(starting_number, how_many)
 ```
-The `starting_number` input must be larger than 1 and the `how_many` has to be large than 0.
+The `starting_number` input must be larger than 1 and the `how_many` has to be larger than 0.
 Both must be positive integers.

 The output is an `array`.